DivergentClouds/expanse/spec.md

 ## Variables and Constants

 Variables and constants are named values.
-Variables and constant definitions must be the only thing on the line where they are defined.
 A constant is defined with the `const` keyword followed by the name of the constant, and an equals sign followed by a value.
 A variable is defined the same way but with the `var` keyword.
 Top-level variable and constant definitions may optionally be be preceded with the `pub` keyword to allow it to be imported to an external file.
 A constant may not be redefined within its scope.
 A warning is issued for unused variables and constants that are not marked as `pub`.
 ```
 const foo = 0